JoeVirtual/KonFoo/docs/concept.rst

 ============

 **KonFoo** is a Python package for decoding *byte streams* into a meaningful representation.
-KonFoo helps you to decode a *byte stream* retrievable through a data :ref:`provider <provider>` to any kind of data source into a meaningful representation by just declaring how the parts of a *byte stream* should be represented, respectively mapped to :ref:`fields <field>`.
+KonFoo helps you to decode (deserialize) a *byte stream* retrievable through a data :ref:`provider <provider>` to any kind of data source into a meaningful representation by just declaring how the parts of a *byte stream* should be represented, respectively mapped to :ref:`fields <field>`.

 You can store the representation into an ``.ini`` file to analyse the *byte stream* data.